 Over deep time, any large population will accumulate enormous numbers of mutations, resulting in enormous amounts of genetic diversity.
 This is a serious problem for evolutionary theory because it is now clear that mankind is genetically very homogeneous—we have very limited genetic variation.

 [We] have been able to reconstruct and publish a very close approximation of Eve’s mitochondrial sequence.
 We found that the average human being is only about 22 mutations removed from the Eve sequence, although some individuals are as much as 100 mutations removed from Eve. … The most recent estimate of the mutation rate in human mitochondria is about 0.5 per generation.
 Thus, even for the most mutated sequences, it would only require 200 generations (less than 6,000 years) to accumulate 100 mutations.
 This calculation is based upon the most straightforward application of the molecular clock concept.
-If mutation rates were ever faster in the past, it would require even less time to accumulate 100 mutational differences.
+If mutation rates were even faster in the past, it would require even less time to accumulate 100 mutational differences.
 But the actual mean is just 22 differences—reducing the required time fourfold.

 So, according to Sanford and Carter, if we are to abide by a reasonable mutational clock, our mitochondrial Eve easily dates back within 6,000 years—the exact biblical time frame for mother Eve.